yanwenywan/ceal-server-resources/docs/about/contribute.md

 - Know how to write markdown.
 See [here](https://www.markdownguide.org/tools/mkdocs/) for a reference of the MkDocs markdown dialect.
 - Know, or be willing to learn how to write yaml.
 - Have a GitHub account and know how to navigate the site.
-The URL of the source can be accessed [here](https://github.com/yanwenywan/ceal-server-resources) or in the footer by way of the GitHub icon.
+[Click here to go to the GitHub page for this project](https://github.com/yanwenywan/ceal-server-resources) or from the icon in the footer from any page.
     <!-- - One important thing to understand is _forking_ a repository.
 When you fork, you create a duplicate of my project in your account, where you are free to edit and upload files.  -->
 - Knowledge of Git and a code editor is helpful, but _not required_.
 You can create, upload, and edit markdown on the GitHub web interface, though you will not be able to run and preview the site yourself.
 - *(Only if you want to run the site locally)* Python 3, with the `mkdocs` and `mkdocs-material` packages.
 I won't go into further detail because that's not the aim of this page.